Is a cheap world cruise actually possible?

 Activities & Excursions Costs: Cruising Around the World

 Cruising and independent travel are like oil and water.
 They usually don’t mix together.
 Yet we enjoy both forms of travel and love to combine the two!
 Traveling independently was an absolutely critical strategy to keeping cost low.

 Shore Excursion Costs While Cruising

 Like alcohol, excursions on most cruises are extremely expensive!
-For us, they are entirely cost prohibitive altogether.
+For budget travelers like us, they are entirely cost prohibitive altogether.
 Therefore a critical component to keeping within a reasonable budget was to simply step off the ship and do our own thing.
 With over 30 port calls during our 4 cruises, we never once took a single tour that was purchased from the cruise ship.

 Such shore excursions that the cruises offer can be extremely convenient, as you don’t need to plan anything.
 But you pay quite the price for that convenience.